RishikeshKonda/RishikeshKonda/README.md

 - 👋 Hi, I’m @RishikeshKonda
-- 👀 I’m interested in .AI AND ML , ROBOTICS
+- 👀 I’m interested in AI AND ML , ROBOTICS
-- 🌱 I’m currently learning .PYTHON,Java,C,C++
+- 🌱 I’m currently learning PYTHON,Java,C,C++
-- 📫 How to reach me .@kondarishikesh
+- 📫 How to reach me @kondarishikesh (instagram)
-- ⚡ Fun fact: .
-I am an engineer .
+- ⚡ Fun fact:  I am an engineer .

 <!---
 RishikeshKonda/RishikeshKonda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.